Pharrell, Eddie Vedder, Stevie Wonder & More Take a Knee to Support NFL Protests

 By Hayden Wright

-Over the weekend, the president’s calls for NFL players to stand during the national anthem dominated a news cycle packed with health care reform and escalating tensions in North Korea.
+Over the weekend, the president’s calls for NFL players to stand during the national anthem dominated the news cycle.

 Related: JAY-Z Shouts Out Colin Kaepernick at Meadows Music and Arts Fest

 Last year, San Francisco 49ers quarterback Colin Kaepernick launched a movement within the NFL by kneeling in protest of racial injustice and social inequality.
-Trump tweeted that NFL team owners should fire players who don’t stand for the national anthem: “Get that son of a bitch off the field right now,” he said at a rally on Friday night.
+Trump tweeted that NFL team owners should fire players who don’t stand for the national anthem: “Get that son of a b—- off the field right now,” he said at a rally on Friday night.
+The comments lead to many teams kneeling or locking arms during the national anthem this weekend.

 “If I want to get on my knees right now for the people of my city, for the people of my state, that’s what this flag is for,” he told the crowd.